-Once you have insights into how your specific app is converting customers, you can use them to optimize your UI, customer messaging, and marketing strategies to increase purchase frequency, AOV, and app revenue.
+Once you have insights into how your app is converting customers, you can use them to optimize your checkout process UI, customer messaging, and marketing strategies to increase purchase frequency, AOV, and app revenue.

 Beauty giant Sephora even includes an engaging animation to give customers an added sense of fun when adding items to their carts.

-With the overlay, they can quickly check cart contents and order totals and either keep shopping or proceed to checkout.1
+With the overlay, they can quickly check cart contents and order totals and either keep shopping or proceed to checkout.*

-Once users have loaded up their carts, it’s essential that you optimize the shopping cart screen to include everything users need and expect — and nothing that will interrupt or distract them.
+Once users have loaded up their carts, it’s essential that you optimize your mobile app checkout screen to include everything users need and expect — and exclude anything that will interrupt or distract them.

-Here’s what you should include in your shopping cart UI:5
+Here’s what you should include in your shopping cart UI:*

 By including a “Save it for later” option in your mobile checkout page, users won’t have to purchase everything in their cart immediately, or all together.
 It’s also a great way to prompt users to create an account* so you can follow up with them via push notifications, emails, and other personalized mobile marketing campaigns.